walterbender/Syllabi/color.md

-To aid students in their pursuit, the course consists of hands on exploration of questions that point to the critical scientific and technological challenges of color and hands on attempt to pursue personal exploration of a model for color communication.
+To aid students in their pursuit, the course consists of hands on exploration of questions that point to the critical scientific and technological challenges of color, and of a hands on attempt to pursue personal exploration of a model for color communication.

 Course Organization